Alphaopen/alphalogic_api/docs/alphalogic_api.rst

     alarm.emit(where="Red Square, Moscow", when=datetime.datetime.utcnow(), why=123456)

-Example of event function without arguments:
+Example of the event function without arguments:
 ::
     alarm.clear()

-Here is the class definition of the class Event:
+Here is the definition of the class Event:

 .. autoclass:: Event
    :members: